ansyblenetwork/sdg/_posts/2020-10-31-music-composition-for-the-classically-trained.md

   <p>- Bernard Chazelle, <i>Discovering the Cosmology of Bach</i></p>
 </div>

 The objective of this blog is to track my progress as I learn about music theory with an eye toward composition.
-My experience with online resources is that they tend to be split between very elementary and very mature, neither of which are appropriate for someone like me: a classically trained amateur pianist with no theory education.
+My experience with online resources is that they tend to be split between very elementary and very mature, neither of which are appropriate for someone like me: A classically trained amateur pianist with no theory education.
 I hope this may be of use for other amateur musicians trained in performance but not theory.

 <h3>About me</h3>